MaxPowerWasTaken/askliz_frontend/readme.md

 # Askliz (frontend)
 This is the repo for the frontend code for the Askliz project, a RAG chatbot for questions about the findings of the House Select Committee on the January 6th Capitol Insurrection.

-The frontend uses streamlit and is available online at [------]
+The frontend uses streamlit and is available online at askliz.streamlit.app

 # Local Development
 In a virtual environment, run the following commands: